alexChurkin/TruckRemoteServer/README.md

 Truck Remote Server
 ====================
-Server app for Truck Remote Control/Panel written on C# (Windows Forms).
-View [Truck Remote Control](https://github.com/alexChurkin/TruckRemoteControl) and [Truck Remote Panel](https://github.com/alexChurkin/TruckRemotePanel) for more details.
+Server app for [Truck Remote Control](https://github.com/alexChurkin/TruckRemoteControl) written on C#.

 #### [Russian guide](README_ru.md)

 ### [DOWNLOAD THE LATEST VERSION](https://github.com/alexChurkin/TruckRemoteServer/releases)

-## How to use
+## Setup

+### Supported OS
+**Windows Vista, Windows 7, 8 or 10 (64-bit)**.
+**.NET Framework 4.7.2** is required.
+If it is not installed you will be prompted to install it when you run the server.

+### Supported games

+- Euro Truck Simulator 2 (64-bit) version 1.35+.
+Multiplayer versions are supported as well.
+- American Truck Simulator version 1.35+

 ATTENTION: Do not delete files from the **TruckRemoteServer** folder.
 It's important for correct Server work.

 Launching: